 Other kids are misbehaving during storytime!

 Yes, sometimes children do misbehave during storytime.
 And it often takes children a few weeks to learn what to expect AND what is expected of them at storytime.
+However, our goal is to make sure that anyone who wants to participate in storytime CAN.

 Ultimately, it is caregivers who are responsible for their children's behavior.